al-broco/mimosa-jscs/README.md

         preset: 'crockford'
     }

 Compatibility
 -------------

+Compatibility with JSCS is tricky since `mimosa-jscs` uses an undocumented JSCS API that could theoretically change between any two JSCS versions.

+By default, `mimosa-jscs` uses the latest version of JSCS it has been verified to work with, currently version 1.8.1.
+To use a different JSCS version add JSCS as dependency to your project.
+For example, to use JSCS version 1.8.0 type the following in your project root:

+    npm install --save-dev jscs@1.8.0

-This module uses a version 1.8.1 of JSCS.
-Since `mimosa-jscs` uses an undocumented JSCS API it has to be locked to a specific version since the API can change at any time.
+If you try to use `mimosa-jscs` with a version of JSCS it has not been verified to be compatible with, `npm install` will fail with the following message:

+    npm ERR! peerinvalid The package jscs does not satisfy its siblings' peerDependencies requirements!

+`mimosa-jscs` works with the following JSCS versions:

+* 1.8.1.

-It has been tested with Mimosa version 2.3.17 but should work with other versions of Mimosa as well.
+This module has been tested with Mimosa version 2.3.17 but should work with other versions of Mimosa as well.

 Version history
 ---------------